StefanSchwartze/react-lesson/slides.md

 * Universal JavaScript (one codebase for all)
   - allows server side rendering
   - doesn’t require client to enable JS
+* Great community that contributes to the project
+* Tons of free open-source components
 ---

 ## State management